30 Best Things To Do In Bellingen & Dorrigo NSW 2024 Guide

 The menu is a mixture of Mexican & Indian food.
 We ordered the curry which was absolutely beautiful.

-9. Bellingen Community Markets
+6. Bellingen Markets

 People come from far to the Bellingen Community Markets.
 Expect to see a loads of awesome stalls including home grown fresh produce, food stands and live music.
 Held on the third Saturday of every month from 10am-2pm.

-The Bellingen Growers Markets are held every 2nd and 4th Saturday of the month from 8am-1pm to promote the local organic and chemical free produce to the community.
+The Bellingen Growers Markets are also held every 2nd and 4th Saturday of the month from 8am-1pm to promote the local organic and chemical free produce to the community.

-12. Canoe the Bellinger River
+7. Canoe the Bellinger River

-13. Horse riding at Valery Trails
+8. Horse riding at Valery Trails

-15. Go on a road trip from Bellingen to Armidale along Waterfall Way
+10. Go on a road trip from Bellingen to Armidale along Waterfall Way

 We’re going to share with you the places we stopped by at and some of the ones we would have done so if we had more time.
 Be prepared, you’ll want a full day to spend taking in the swimming holes, and national parks here.

-16. Cool off in Dorrigo
+11. Cool off in Dorrigo

 The first thing to know is when you get to Dorrigo, the temperature drops as it’s 746m above sea level.
 This is a great thing to know because Bellingen in Summer can be hot so you can come to Dorrigo to cool down.
 Make sure you bring clothes for all seasons when visiting Bellingen and Dorrigo.

-19. Skywalk at Dorrigo National Park
+12. Skywalk at Dorrigo National Park

 One of the most amazing lookout points we’ve been to in Australia has to be at the Skywalk at the Dorrigo Rainforest Centre.
 Perched over the top of the 1 million year old Gondwana Rainforest, we’d be surprised if you went here and didn’t enjoy the view.
 It’s easily one of the most popular things to do in Bellingen for sure!

-20. Crystal Shower Falls Walk
+13. Crystal Shower Falls Walk

 There’s two variations to this hike so if you really are stuck for time, you can take the shorter hike.
 But, we definitely recommend hiking the whole circuit which takes 2h30m at a slow pace.
 It’s honestly one of the top attractions in Dorrigo National Park.

-21. Dangar Falls
+14. Dangar Falls

 Just a few minutes down the road from the Dorrigo Rainforest Centre lies Dangar Falls, the first of our must see waterfalls on the Waterfall Way road.
 It’s a spectacular waterfall and wild swimming spot in Dorrigo.
 Definitely must make the effort to visit.